Sam-Scott-McMaster/the-team-assignment-team-14/README.md

 Starting at the introduction page, navigate through the game by clicking on the different clues.

-To exit each clue, either close the window, or click the "Done" button.
+To exit each clue, click the "Done" button.
 To make a guess, another window will appear with the three suspect names.
 Click on the name you believe is the murderer.

 The number of attempts will be displayed on the screen.